cjw531/cs396-airbnb-analysis/README.md

 # cs396-airbnb-analysis

 ## Environment
-The `environment.yml` file is provided to set up a `conda` environment:
+The `requirements.txt` file is provided to set up a `conda` environment:
 ```
-conda env create -f environment.yml
+pip install -r requirements.txt
 ```